-Access to the weigh conveyors will be via a series of stairways and access platforms that will provide uninhibited access to all parts of the conveyors.
-The weighing conveyor system will be fully sealed and access doors will be fitted to all transfer chutes for maintenance access.
+Access to the weigh conveyors is via a series of stairways and access platforms that will provide uninhibited access to all parts of the conveyors.
+The weighing conveyor system is fully sealed and access doors are fitted to all transfer chutes for maintenance access.

-Access to the chute and downhill conveyor will be via a series of access platforms and stairways that will run alongside the chute and conveyor.
-The motor/gearbox and braking system for the downhill conveyor will be located at the base of the culvert for ease of maintenance.
+Access to the chute and downhill conveyor is via a series of access platforms and stairways that will run alongside the chute and conveyor.
+The motor/gearbox and braking system for the downhill conveyor is located at the base of the culvert for ease of maintenance.
 Access to the platforms and stairways for the chute and downhill conveyor will also be from the base of the culvert.
 The covers on the conveyors and weighing system will have removable sections for maintenance.